chingc/demo-github-actions/README.md

 <details>

-<summary>Accessing information about workflow runs.</summary>
+<summary>Accessing context information about workflow runs.</summary>

-<br/>This can be helpful for debugging workflow errors or bugs, but be careful as it has the potential to output sensitive information.
+<br/>You can access various contexts about the workflow run, which can be helpful for debugging workflow errors or bugs.
+Be careful as it has the potential to output sensitive information.

-- Shows various contexts

 See the [workflow](.github/workflows/context.yml).

 </details>

-## env_var.yml
+## env_var_*.yml

 <details>